 The Centre’s services are available to adults with a range of mental health difficulties who have been referred by a relevant mental healthcare professional, GP or a partner organisation.
 The Centre currently provides places for up to 120 people living mainly in the north of the County Durham funded in the main by way of a short term, one year, service level contract with Durham County Council Children and Adults Service.

 Over the years, the Centre has developed strong partnerships with many other organisations, notably New College Durham, which provides a wide range of learning opportunities at the Centre.
 Approximately 15 courses per week are delivered at the Centre by New College.
 Waddington Street is able to offer supported accommodation in Durham city centre and a floating support service.
-Resource centre activities also include a health trainer project aimed at improving the physical health of service users.
+Resource centre activities also include our Waddy Feel Good Service aimed at improving the physical health of service users.